songhew/songhew.github.io/_publications/nlp.md

 permalink: /publications/nlp
 date: 2019-09-17
 venue: "EMNLP 2019"
-authors: 'Yixin Nie, Songhe Wang, and Mohit Bansal.
+citation: 'Yixin Nie, Songhe Wang, and Mohit Bansal.
 2019.
 Revealing the importance of semantic retrieval for machine reading at scale.
 In Empirical Methods in Natural Language Processing (EMNLP).'
 ---